tanisha1112/tanisha1112.github.io/index.md

 # Education

 - **Bachelor of technology**:
-	I graduated from Bharati Vidyapeeth in 2018 majoring in Electronics and Communication Engineering.
+	I graduated from Bharati Vidyapeeth University,College of Engineering, Pune in 2018 majoring in Electronics and Communication Engineering.

 # Skills